Debt Payoff Calculator

 When a debt is paid off, its minimum payment is automatically rolled into the extra payment pool for the next month.
 This is the 'debt rollover' technique that accelerates payoff — your available monthly payment grows as each debt disappears.

-Which strategy should I choose?
+Which strategy should I actually choose?

 If you need motivation to stay on track, choose Snowball — eliminating small debts quickly creates momentum.
 If minimizing total interest paid is your priority, choose Avalanche.
 The difference in total interest can range from negligible to hundreds or thousands of dollars depending on your debts.